rajatmodi62/OccludedActionBenchmark/README.md

 [Yogesh Singh Rawat](https://scholar.google.com.sg/citations?user=D_JvEcwAAAAJ&hl=en),

-This is the official implementation and dataset release for the paper "On Occlusions in Video Action Detection: Benchmark Datasets And Training Recipes".
+This is the official implementation and dataset release for our NeurIPS-2023 paper "On Occlusions in Video Action Detection: Benchmark Datasets And Training Recipes".

 ## GLOM: Hinton's Islands of agreement.

+> "A Static Image is (a) Rather Boring Video- Dr. Geoff Hinton, Forward Forward Algorithm: Some Preliminary Investigations "

+Let's do a boring thing for now: